solita/solita.github.com/_posts/2022-06-30-My first-take-on-KMM-Kotlin-Multiplatform-Mobile.md

 ## Slicing apps into layers of concern

-The way to create an applications with KMM is to develop one shared codebase for business logic and then separate codebases for each platform specific features.
-Separate native codebases are usually for UI, and occasional depending on a case for platform related functionality.
+To create an applications with KMM is to develop one shared codebase for business logic and then separate codebases for each platform specific features.
+Separate native codebases are usually for UI, and occasionally more, depending on a case for platform related functionality.
 This approach doesn’t reduce native performance as Kotlin is compiled to native execution code.
 KMM saves teams' time and effort as you do not have to write redundant business logic in both apps, nor coordinate between teams for feature parity.

 ![Native and cross-platform development benefits](/img/kmm-my-first-take/kmm-comparison-table.svg)